 Detecting Hidden Easements

 How can concealed easements, often absent from formal records, be reliably uncovered during property transactions?
 A critical approach involves thorough analysis of survey reports, which serve as instrumental tools for easement discovery.
 Surveyors meticulously examine physical markers, boundary discrepancies, and usage patterns indicative of hidden rights that may not be documented in title records.
 These observations can reveal prescriptive or implied easements affecting the property.
 Incorporating comprehensive survey data into due diligence enables parties to identify potential encumbrances early, mitigating risks associated with unrecorded rights.
-Consequently, survey reports function as vital instruments in detecting hidden easements, ensuring transactions account for all encumbrances.
+Survey reports function as vital instruments in detecting hidden easements, ensuring transactions account for all encumbrances.
 This methodological easement discovery process enhances protection in sale agreements by clarifying rights that could otherwise compromise property value or usage post-sale.
+Buyers who rely solely on title searches without commissioning a professional survey risk overlooking physical evidence of easement use that would have been apparent upon inspection.

 Critical components to address in the deed include: